noecod/smoothies/README.md

 # smoothies
-stores and retrieves smoothie recipes
+retrieves smoothie recipes from a structured text file and provides a cl command